Ady Williams: Reading

 Born in Reading, Williams started his career with Reading, making his first appearance in the 1991–92 season.
-This first spell at Reading saw him established as a firm fans favourite.
+This first spell at Reading saw him established as a firm fan favourite.
 His talent and youth saw him play in every position for The Royals, from centre-forward to emergency goalkeeper, wearing every shirt number from 1–11, plus both substitute numbers 12 and 14, in the process.
-He was a regular in the side that missed out on promotion to the Premier League, eventually losing to Bolton Wanderers in the 1994–95 First Division Play-off Final at Wembley.
+He was a regular in the side that missed out on promotion to the Premier League, eventually losing to Bolton Wanderers in the 1994–95 First Division play-off final at Wembley.
 Williams had scored the second goal in that game, giving them a 2–0 lead in the first half, before two late goals saw Bolton draw level and force extra time, going on to win the game 4–3 and seal a place in the Premier League – a level at which Williams would ultimately never play.